lcarr3no/senior-project-components/README.md

-!!!!Once downloaded, npm install i to get all dependencies neede for this project!!!!
+!!!!
+Once downloaded, 'npm install i' to get all dependencies neede for this project!!!!

 # Getting Started with Create React App